 Welcome to Troop 21 and the family of Scouting.

 Since 1910, it has been the mission of the Boy Scouts of America (BSA) to serve others by helping to instill values in young people, to prepare them to make ethical choices over their lifetime and achieve their full potential, and to promote outdoor activities.
 Troop 21 undertook this mission when it received its first charter in 1946.
-The Troop has re-chartered consecutively for sixty-eight years.
+The Troop has re-chartered consecutively for seventy-one years.

 The Scouting program has three specific objectives, commonly referred to as the Aims of Scouting.